 How much money is available for the fourth planning cycle and who sponsors Region K?

-During the first two years of the current five-year planning cycle, we are conducting special studies to examine particular water strategies and identify changing conditions.
+During the first two years of the current five-year planning cycle, we conducted special studies to examine particular water strategies and identify changing conditions.
 We are building on, and improving, the existing plan.
 We are particularly focused during this planning cycle on coordination within the region, as is required to address shared challenges.
-In the later portion of this five-year planning cycle, the RCWPG will again revise the Regional Water Plan to address changed conditions and to reflect regional input on potentially feasible water management strategies.
+The RCWPG has revised the Regional Water Plan to address changed conditions and to reflect regional input on potentially feasible water management strategies.
+The public comment period has closed for the 2016 Initially Prepared Plan and the 2016 plan will be finalized by December 2015.

 What are some of the water planning accomplishments achieved since Regional Water Planning began in 1997?